Enter data observations in a data collection form

 • Select By Column to enter data by measure.
 Thus, enter all the observations for the first variable before entering observations for the next variable.

-The column of defects indicates the total count of all defects in the unit.
-The column of defectives indicates Pass or Fail for each unit.
+The individual defective columns contain Pass or Fail, according to the specific defective measure.
+The column of grouped defectives indicates Pass or Fail for each unit.
 If a unit fails, the number in parenthesis indicates the number of reasons for failing.
 For instance, Fail (3) means that the unit is defective and contains 3 of the defective types.

 • Select Skip to skip an observation.